-The thermal characteristics of high-performance windows are typically achieved through the use of three panes and/or more inert filler gases such as krypton, confirmed through stakeholder feedback.
-As discussed in section 2.2, products utilizing such strategies to meet proposed requirements are readily available, and the general design and construction processes are not expected to change as a result of this proposal.
-While the high performance window proposal may impact the relative amount of products on the market which utilize a third pane or added filler gas, this is not necessary to achieve code compliance nor is the impact expected to be considerable on a statewide level.
+stakeholder feedback.
+As discussed in section 3.2, products utilizing such strategies to meet proposed requirements are readily available, and the general design and construction processes are not expected to change as a result of this proposal.
+While the high-performance window proposal may impact the number of products on the market that utilize a third pane or added filler gas, this is not necessary to achieve code compliance nor is the impact expected to be considerable on a statewide level.
 Therefore, embodied carbon as discussed in Appendix D is considered to be zero.

-2.5.5 Other Non-Energy Impacts
+3.5.5 Other Non-Energy Impacts

-The primary benefit of a high performance window is in energy savings and resulting cost savings.
-However, as with any measure that tightens the building envelope, the occupant may experience increased comfort as indoor temperatures are better regulated from thermal "leaks", which the proposed window measures will help reduce.
+A primary benefit of high-performance windows is the energy savings and resulting cost savings.
+However, as with any measure that tightens the building envelope, the occupant may experience increased comfort through better regulated indoor temperatures and reduced drafts from leaky windows.
 Improvements to the building envelope performance may also relieve strain on HVAC systems and building occupants during significant outdoor temperature swings.

-3. Mandatory U-Factor Requirements for Framed Walls
+4. Mandatory U-Factor Requirements for Framed Walls

-3.1 Measure Description
+4.1 Measure Description

-3.1.1 Proposed Code Change
+4.1.1 Proposed Code Change

 This measure proposes to reduce the mandatory U-factor of framed walls in single family new construction, additions, and alterations.
-Current mandatory requirements, as shown in Section 150.0, are expressed in terms of the U-factor of the whole wall assembly, with guidance on corresponding insulation R-values.
-Specific current and proposed requirements for wood-framed walls, along with corresponding insulation R-values, are summarized in Table 33.
+Current mandatory requirements in the Building Energy Efficiency Standards-Title 24, Part 6, Subchapter 7 Single-Family Residential Buildings, Section 150.0, are expressed in terms of the U-factor of the whole wall assembly, with guidance on corresponding insulation R-values.
+Specific current and proposed requirements for wood-framed walls, along with corresponding insulation R-values, are summarized in Table 35.

-Table 33: Current and proposed U-factor and R-value requirements for exterior walls in new constructions, additions, and alterations.
+Table 35: Current and proposed U-factor and R-value requirements for exterior walls in new constructions, additions, and alterations.

 Wall Stud Assembly Current Max.
 U-Factor Current Corresponding Min.
-R-Value Proposed Max.
+R-Value a Proposed Max.
 U-Factor Proposed Corresponding Min.
-R-Value
+R-Value a

 2x4 U-0.102 R-13 U-0.095 R-15

 2x6 U-0.071 R-20 U-0.069 R-21